stacyA21/social-media-addiction-analysis/README.md

 ## Results

-Final Conclusion:
 1. There is no significant difference in addiction score between genders.
 2. There is a negative correlation between mental health score and addiction score.
 3. Younger people are more likely to be addicted to social media.
 4. The most addictive platforms are Snapchat, TikTok, and Instagram.
 5. TikTok usage may be associated with lower sleep hours, lower mental health scores, and higher social media usage.
 6. Different age groups have different platform preferences.
+7. There is a negative correlation between time spent on social media and mental health score.

 ## Reflection